tomasantunes/main-wiki2/The Problem/Problem 1 Answers.md

 - That information doesn't help me.
 There's always more work.
 Would you rather be working for the future or complaining about the work of the past.
 - That's a constant in life.
 You can work every day of your life and that information will continue to be true.
 - This is good, this means there will always be someone who surprises you with something new to learn and you will never get bored.
+- No is no. You're just not capable of accepting a no.